jerabaul29/qrdump/README.md

 img2pdf: img2pdf
 ```

+- for autocomplete, source ```completion/qrdump_completion.sh```

-- for easy use, consider setting up a bashrc alias:
+- for easy use, consider setting up a bashrc sourcing and alias (adapt the path to the package, this is for my machine where it is cloned on ~Desktop/Git/qrdump/):

 ```
+source ~/Desktop/Git/qrdump/completion/qrdump_completion.sh
 alias qrdump='bash ~/Desktop/Git/qrdump/src/qrdump.sh'
 ```